 Sugar, a simple carbohydrate, has various forms that significantly impact health.
-Primarily, sugars are categorized into two types: natural sugars and added sugars.
+Sugars are primarily categorised into two types: natural sugars and added sugars.
 Natural sugars are found intrinsically in whole foods, notably fruits, vegetables, and dairy products.
-For instance, fructose in fruits and lactose in milk are common natural sugars that provide energy along with essential nutrients.
-These sources not only deliver sweetness but also contribute fiber, vitamins, and minerals, making them a healthier choice in a balanced diet.
+For instance, fructose in fruits and lactose in milk are natural sugars that provide energy and essential nutrients.
+These sources not only deliver sweetness but also contribute fibre, vitamins, and minerals, making them a healthier choice in a balanced diet.

 On the other hand, added sugars are incorporated into food products during processing or preparation.
 These sugars enhance flavour and extend shelf life but often contribute empty calories with minimal nutritional benefit.
-Common added sugars include sucrose (table sugar), high fructose corn syrup, and honey, which can be present in an array of processed foods such as soft drinks, baked goods, and even savory items like sauces.
-Consequently, it is crucial for consumers to become adept at identifying these added sugars in their diets.
+Common added sugars include sucrose (table sugar), high fructose corn syrup, and honey, which can be present in an array of processed foods such as soft drinks, baked goods, and even savoury items like sauces.
+Consequently, consumers must become adept at identifying these added sugars in their diets.

-To assist in this endeavor, one must learn to scrutinize ingredient labels effectively.
+One must learn to scrutinise ingredient labels effectively to assist in this endeavour.
 Ingredients are listed in order of predominance by weight, so if sugars appear towards the top, it indicates a significant presence in that product.
-Terms like corn syrup, agave nectar, and cane sugar are indicative of added sugars, while recognizing natural sugars may involve understanding the finished product’s makeup and its whole food ingredient list.
-By discerning the types of sugars in commonly consumed items, individuals can make more informed dietary choices that minimize health risks associated with excessive sugars consumption.
+Terms like corn syrup, agave nectar, and cane sugar indicate added sugars, while recognising natural sugars may involve understanding the finished product’s makeup and whole food ingredient list.
+By discerning the types of sugars in commonly consumed items, individuals can make more informed dietary choices that minimise health risks associated with excessive sugar consumption.

 Health Risks Associated with Excessive Sugar Consumption

-Excessive sugar consumption has garnered significant attention in recent years due to its profound implications for health.
+Excessive sugar consumption has garnered significant attention in recent years due to its profound health implications.
 Research consistently indicates a strong correlation between high sugar intake and various health risks, including obesity, diabetes, heart disease, and dental issues.
-The biochemical effects of sugar on the body are intricately linked to chronic inflammation, which can disrupt normal physiological processes and lead to serious health conditions.
+The biochemical effects of sugar on the body are intricately linked to chronic inflammation, which can disrupt normal physiological processes and lead to severe health conditions.

-One major health risk associated with high sugar intake is obesity.
-When consumed in excess, sugar provides a surplus of calories, often leading to weight gain.
+One significant health risk associated with high sugar intake is obesity.
+Sugar provides a surplus of calories when consumed in excess, often leading to weight gain.
 A study published in the American Journal of Clinical Nutrition revealed that individuals who consumed more than 25% of their daily calories from sugar-sweetened beverages had a significantly higher risk of obesity.
 This is particularly alarming considering the prevalence of sugary drinks in many diets today.

 Additionally, there is a well-documented connection between sugar consumption and the development of type 2 diabetes.
 High levels of sugar can lead to insulin resistance, a critical factor in the onset of diabetes.
 According to the Centers for Disease Control and Prevention (CDC), over 34 million Americans are currently living with diabetes, and excessive sugar consumption is a pivotal contributor to the epidemic.
 Furthermore, sugar is implicated in the rising rates of metabolic syndrome—a cluster of conditions that increases the risk of heart disease and stroke.